Jerry D'Amigo: Professional

 As a free agent following the season, D'Amigo returned for a second stint in Germany, agreeing to a one-year contract with Düsseldorfer EG of the DEL on August 4, 2021.
 D'Amigo collected 9 goals and 25 points in 53 games.
 He signed as a free agent with Löwen Frankfurt of the DEL on November 7, 2022.
 In his fourth season in the DEL in 2022–23 season, D'Amigo helped Frankfurt in their first season in the top tier by recording 4 goals and 14 points through 38 regular season games.
 Following their defeat in the playoff qualifiers to former club Düsseldorfer EG, D'Amigo left Löwen Frankfurt at the conclusion of his contract on March 19, 2023.

-On November 26, 2024, D'Amigo signed with the Slovak Extraliga team HK 32 Liptovsky Mikulas.
+On November 26, 2024, D'Amigo signed with the Slovak Extraliga team HK 32 Liptovský Mikuláš.
 On January 11, 2025, he departed the Slovak team and became an assistant coach with the Elmira Aviators of the North American Hockey League the following day on January 12, 2025.